rietho/cv/cv.md

 2016 - 2018

 :::concise
-- Master Thesis: Organisation and Team Development Concept for highly skilled expert teams
+- Master thesis on organisational and team development concepts for expert organisations
 - Passed with distinction
 - Certified Mediator
 :::